jakerella/p52/rules/10_experience_and_leveling.md

 ### Increasing Other Abilities

 When leveling up (and only immediately after leveling up), a player may choose to **spend experience points** to increase a specific ability's level.
 The amount of experience required to increase an ability is listed in the Abilities table in your scenario.
+The amount of experience required to attain the next level in any non-core ability is multiplied by the character's current level in that ability.
+In other words, going from level 3 to level 4 in Bow Skills might require `3 (level) x 6 (exp required) = 18` experience points.

 Remove this experience from your [character sheet](guides/P52-character-sheet.pdf) and increase the level of that ability.
 You cannot gain a new ability this way!
 You cannot use the same experience points to level up your character and increase an ability.

 > This action is **not required**, and players may want to save their experience points to level up again soon.